SeekStorm/SeekStorm/README.md

 + works with any data that can be transformed to a vector: text, image, audio ...
 + able to capture context, meaning, and semantic similarity
 + high recall for semantic meaning (90%)
-- lower recall for exact keyword match
+- lower recall for exact keyword match (for Approximate Similarity Search)
 - lower precision (for exact keyword match)
 - lower query speed and throughput (for large document numbers)
 - lower indexing speed (for large document numbers)
-- incremental indexing is expensive and requires rebuilding the entire index periodically, which is extremely time-consuming and ressource intensive.
+- incremental indexing is expensive and requires rebuilding the entire index periodically, which is extremely time-consuming and resource intensive.
 - larger index size
 - higher infrastructure cost per document and per query, higher energy consumption
 - limited scalability (for large document numbers)
-- unsuitible for exact keyword and phrase search, many false positives
+- unsuitable for exact keyword and phrase search, many false positives
-- low explainability makes it difficult to spot manipulations, bias and root cause of retieval/ranking problems
+- low explainability makes it difficult to spot manipulations, bias and root cause of retrieval/ranking problems
 - inefficient and lossy for exact keyword and phrase search
 - Additional effort and cost to create embeddings and keep them updated for every language and domain.
 Even if the number of indexed documents is small, the embeddings have to created from a large corpus before nevertheless.
 - Limited real-time capability due to limited recency of embeddings